scottoliver/fastled-lsu-patterns/README.md

 Fades from purple to gold and back to purple across the entire LED strip
 ## Solid
 Fades a color provided as an argument from on to off and back on
+## Confetti
+Based on confetti in DemoReel100, blinks pixels on and fades off.
+## Wave
+Runs a sine wave up and down the strip, changing the color when the wave reaches the far end of the strip